awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/dlr-image-classification-component.md

 This component has the following requirements:<a name="ml-component-requirements"></a>
 + <a name="ml-req-glibc"></a>On Greengrass core devices running Amazon Linux 2 or Ubuntu 18\.04, [GNU C Library](https://www.gnu.org/software/libc/) \(glibc\) version 2\.27 or later installed on the device\.
-+ On Armv7l devices, such as Raspberry Pi, dependencies for OpenCV Python installed on the device\.
++ On Armv7l devices, such as Raspberry Pi, dependencies for OpenCV\-Python installed on the device\.
 Run the following command to install the dependencies:

   ```
   sudo apt-get install libopenjp2-7 libilmbase23 libopenexr-dev libavcodec-dev libavformat-dev libswscale-dev libv4l-dev libgtk-3-0 libwebp-dev